aquam8/facebox/README.markdown

 ## Releases

+### 1.6
+Multiple fixes in options and regex.
+Contributed by bernardo.

 ### 1.5
 Added support for loading iframe hrefs.
 Contributed by lelutin.

 ### 1.4
 Merged in jeroenvandijk's changes: Added positionInfo function so localization is easily possible